 Please don’t get me wrong… The religious doctrine is a good thing for society in that it teaches us to be good, charitable, nurturing, humble and empathetic.
-It’s very left-wing progressive so, why does the church back right-wing authoritarian conservatives?
+It’s very socially progressive so, why does the church back authoritarian conservatives?
 Hiding behind the veil of the church is a perfect cover to do evil and prompts questions about the validity of some religious institutions and about the integrity of those politicians who court the church for a vote.
 It’s the epitome of hypocrisy.

 Keep in mind that there has always been two pathways that lay ahead.
 We were born knowing the difference between right and wrong but, part of being human has always been about choosing our own path: Devil and evil, dark or light, good and God, self or society?